 An illustration with burgundy background with faded TCDSB logos, consisting of a group of people with question marks .

-The Toronto Catholic District School Board (TCDSB) makes every effort to address questions and concerns as quickly as possible.
-The information below is intended to guide you through who to contact at Toronto Catholic, when needed.
+The Toronto Catholic District School Board (TCDSB) is here to help and make it easy for families to address their questions and concerns as quickly as possible.
+The steps outlined below provide guidance on who to contact at Toronto Catholic to ensure your inquiry is directed appropriately.

 Contact Your Child’s Classroom Teacher